 They however beat England thanks to a debut goal from 30-year-old forward Zdenek Ondrasek, and earned promotion to the top tier following a strong Nations League campaign.

 Qualifying by finishing above European giants North Macedonia, Slovenia, Israel and Latvia is not the biggest achievement in football history - but you can only beat what's in front of you and all that.

-But with exciting RB Leipzig attacking midfielder Marcel Sabitzer and Bayern Munich's ever dependable David Alaba, Austria have the makings of a decent side - and they topped their Nations League group to earn promotion to League A.
+But with exciting RB Leipzig attacking midfielder Marcel Sabitzer and the ever dependable David Alaba, Austria have the makings of a decent side - and they topped their Nations League group to earn promotion to League A.

 Group: A (Italy, Turkey, Switzerland)